Happy Birthday to You: Copyright status

 The Summy Company, publisher of "Good Morning to All", copyrighted piano arrangements by Preston Ware Orem and a second verse by Mrs. R. R. Forman.
-This served as the legal basis for claiming that Summy Company legally registered the copyright for the song, as well as the later renewal of these copyrights.
-A 2015 lawsuit found this claim baseless.
+This served as the legal basis for the claim that Summy Company legally registered the copyright for the song, as well as the later renewal of these copyrights.

-Summy Company became the Summy-Birchard Company in 1957, and this became a division of Birch Tree Group Limited in 1970.
+Summy Company became the Summy–Birchard Company in 1957, and this became a division of Birch Tree Group Limited in 1970.
 Warner/Chappell Music acquired Birch Tree Group Limited in 1988 for US$25 million.
-The company continued to insist that one cannot sing the "Happy Birthday to You" lyrics for profit without paying royalties; in 2008, Warner collected about US$5,000 per day (US$2 million per year) in royalties for the song.
+The company continued to insist that one could not sing the "Happy Birthday to You" lyrics for profit without paying royalties; in 2008, Warner collected about US$5,000 per day (US$2 million per year) in royalties for the song.
 Warner/Chappell claimed copyright for every use in film, television, radio, and anywhere open to the public, and for any group where a substantial number of those in attendance were not family or friends of the performer.
 Brauneis cited problems with the song's authorship and the notice and renewal of the copyright, and concluded: "It is almost certainly no longer under copyright."

 In the European Union, copyright lasts for the life of the author plus 70 years.
 Patty Hill died in 1946 as the last surviving author, so the copyright expired in these countries on January 1, 2017.